 For example, if your ad offers a free demo or a free consultation, the headline on your landing page should echo that statement.
 The form, CTA to submit and even a thank you or confirmation email should all connect back to the original ad.

-A+ in lead generation
+How to score an A+ in lead generation

 If you’ve found that your website isn’t at the top of its class when it comes to lead generation but a complete overhaul isn’t in your immediate future, try these options to fix some low hanging fruit in the meantime.